 With VPNs, you tend to get what you pay for.
 So when I saw Surfshark’s low prices, I was skeptical about its rave reviews.
 To see if it could actually live up to these claims, the team and I tested every aspect of Surfshark, including its speeds, security features, streaming abilities, network reliability, and device compatibility.

-I also took a closer look at Surfshark’s privacy policy to verify its validity and put its customer support team to the test.
-The results were impressive — Surfshark is incredibly privacy-focused and has a lot of unique security features.
-Plus, it can safely access lots of streaming platforms from anywhere, and it’s very user-friendly.
+Can Surfshark be trusted?
+It can, and it is.
+The Financial Times reports that Surfshark is 47th in its fastest-growing companies in Europe list1.
+So I took a closer look at Surfshark’s privacy policy to verify its validity and put its customer support team to the test.
+The results were impressive — Surfshark is privacy-focused and has some unique security features.

 Overall, I would recommend Surfshark because it offers great value for what you get.
-For such a low price point (you can sign up for $2.19/month), you get unlimited device connections, top security, and good overall performance.
-And as an added assurance, you can always ask for a full refund within 30 days if you’re not totally sold on it.
+For such a low price (you can sign up for $2.19/month), you get unlimited device connections, top security, and good overall performance.
+Plus, it works with many streaming platforms and is easy to use.
+You can always ask for a full refund within 30 days if you’re not totally sold.

 Try Surfshark Risk-Free >>